UNESCO/Poland Co-Sponsored Fellowships in Archaeology and Conservation: 2025-2026 edition

 Step 5:

 Note: Only applications endorsed by the National Commission will be accepted by UNESCO.
-It is mandatory for each endorsed candidate to submit his/er information sheet by Friday 31 May 2024, 12am Paris time at the latest.
+It is mandatory for each endorsed candidate to submit his/er information sheet by Wednesday 28 May 2025, midnight Paris time at the latest.

 Submission and Selection of Candidates